absolunet/docs-node-ioc/src/docs/06_going-deeper/08_security/en.md

 ## The gate service

 The security service provider offers the `gate` service.
-It offers basic features to define and use policies through the `policy` and `can` methods
+It offers basic features to define and use policies through the `policy` and `can` methods.

 ```javascript
 const gate       = app.make('gate');